 I would love to see myself grow within the industry and within Ascend Wellness Holdings.
 Right now, I currently oversee every store in the state of Michigan.
 We have just opened a fantastic new location in East Lansing, MI, and will be adding another one in Q4.
 I really enjoy the store opening process.
 I’d love to see myself eventually move into a VP role.
 It’s a goal of mine and something I think is both exciting and truly attainable.

 What are one or two things you’d like to see change in the cannabis industry?

 I would like to see the idea and use of cannabis destigmatized.
 I would like all of our guests to enter our stores without the fear of judgment and without any apprehension.
 I would ideally like to see federal legalization within the next couple of years, as it’s about time.
 Cannabis is a life-changing plant that has the ability to help so many with the proper outreach and education.

 Are you interested in a job in cannabis retail?
-Learn about different retail roles and how much cannabis retail employees get paid.
+Learn about different retail roles and Cannabis Retail Salary Guide.